Here, I want to share with you a Story of Self-Awareness

 Today we each have an opportunity to REALLY begin “ANEW”!!

 It is a Story from Ramakrishna Paramahamsa.
 He was an Indian mystic

-One of the Parables I like very much it is about finding the true self.
+One of the Parables I like very much is about finding the true self.

 Self Awareness – A Story